feloundou/personal-page/content/post/multiple-experts-multiple-objectives/index.md

 We set k to 4 for this particular experiment, and this what behavior corresponds to the 4 clusters.
 The model is sort of learning to go forward.
 It tends to be true across experiments that it will pick up the simplest behavior first, before learning more complex ones.

+*Epoch 1: Mode 1*

 ![](epoch1_mode1.png "Epoch 1: Mode 1")

+*Epoch 1: Mode 2*

 ![Epoch 1: Mode 2](epoch1_mode2.png "Epoch 1: Mode 2")

+*Epoch 1: Mode 3*

 ![](epoch1_mode3.png "Epoch 1: Mode 3")

+*Epoch 1: Mode 4*

 ![](epoch1_mode4.png "Epoch 1: Mode 4")

-This is the model after 5000 epochs, where it has learned some mode-conditional behavior, with some caveats.
+After 5000 epochs, some distinguishable differences emerge between the modes of behavior.
+We might even say that our model has learned some mode-conditional behavior, with some caveats.

+*Epoch 5000:  Mode 1*

 ![](epoch5000_mode1.png "Epoch 5000: Mode 1")

+*Epoch 5000: Mode 2*

 ![](epoch5000_mode2.png "Epochs 5000: Mode 2")

+*Epoch 5000:  Mode 3*

 ![](epoch5000_mode3.png "Epochs 5000: Mode 3")

+*Epoch 5000: Mode 4*

 ![](epoch5000_mode4.png "Epochs 5000: Mode 4")